codybushnell/AMLDataPrepDocs/README.md

 - Now no longer crashes when non-string values are in string predicates
 - Now handles assertion errors when Dataflow should fail correctly

+### 2018-11-05

+New Features:
+- Type Count added to Data Profile
+- Value Count and Histogram is now available
+- More percentiles in Data Profile
+- The Median is available in Summarize
+- Python 3.7 is now supported
+- When you save a dataflow that contains datastores to a Data Prep package, the datastore information will be persisted as part of the Data Prep package
+- Writing to datastore is now supported

+Bug Fixes:
+- 64bit unsigned integer overflows are now handled properly on Linux
+- Fixed incorrect text label for plain text files in smart_read
+- String column type now shows up in metrics view
+- Type count now is fixed to show ValueKinds mapped to single FieldType instead of individual ones
+- Write_to_csv no longer fails when path is provided as a string
+- When using Replace, leaving “find” blank will no longer fail

 ## Datasets License Information
 IMPORTANT: Please read the notice and find out more about this NYC Taxi and Limousine Commission dataset here: http://www.nyc.gov/html/tlc/html/about/trip_record_data.shtml